Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-The Village removes leaves from residential streets beginning in mid-October, through the end of November.
+While mowing/mulching and composting is the preferred method of leaf disposal, the Village removes leaves from residential streets beginning in mid-October, through the end of November.
 Leaf removal begins as early as 7:00 am and may continue into the evening.
 In early October, an informational postcard will be mailed to residents explaining the leaf removal program and schedule.
-Residents may also receive information on the program by clicking on the “Stay Informed” icon on the Village website and registering to receive New Flashes.
+Residents may also receive information on the program by clicking on the “Stay Informed” icon on the Village website and registering to receive community New Flashes.